 Certain inherited disorders can increase your risk of having an adrenal disease.
 These include:

 - Neurofibromatosis type 1, also known as von Recklinghausen’s disease

 - Beckwith-Wiedemann syndrome

-Not everyone with these syndromes develops adrenal disease.
+Not everyone with these syndromes develops an adrenal tumor.
 However, if you or anyone in your family has one of these syndromes, your doctor may recommend genetic screening.

-There are no known lifestyle changes to lower the risk of developing adrenal disease.
+There are no known lifestyle changes to lower the risk of developing adrenal gland tumors.

 Research shows that many cancers can be prevented if people applied everything known about cancer prevention to their lives.
 Visit the Prevention section of our website to find out steps you can take to avoid cancer.

 Why Choose MD Anderson?

 - High level of experience with complex adrenal gland tumors